alexdenker/ktc2023_conditional_diffusion/README.md

 $$ s_\theta(\sigma, t, c) \approx \nabla_\sigma \log p_t(\sigma | c) $$

 to approximate the conditional score function.
 Here, $\sigma$ denotes the conductivity map (interpolated to the $256 \times 256$ pixel grid), $t$ the current time step and $c$ the conditional input.
 Note, that we do not use the raw measurements $U$ directly as the conditional input.
-Instead, we use an initial reconstruction method $\mathcal{R}$ and make use the initial reconstruction $\mathcal{R}(U)$.
+Instead, we use an initial reconstruction method $\mathcal{R}$ and make use of the initial reconstruction $\mathcal{R}(U)$.
 Further, this initial reconstruction is interpolated to the $256 \times 256$ pixel grid.
 This has the practical advantage that we can implement the diffusion model as a convolutional neural network and are independent of the underlying mesh.

 ### Initial Reconstructions